 - Since the movements are planned by computer, they are more efficient.
 Often, with regular braces, teeth end up being moved back and forth in an effort to get them into the correct positions.

-- The added comfort and absence of sharp metal brackets makes it much easier to play woodwind and brass musical instruments.
+- The absence of sharp metal brackets makes it much easier to play woodwind and brass musical instruments.
 Teenagers involved in sports also like them.

 - Since they are removable, patient compliance is required.
 For some teenagers, this could be an important issue.
-Teenagers that are prone to losing things may also have difficulty with this system.
+Teenagers who are prone to losing things may also have difficulty with this system.

 - The sophisticated computer technology involved makes Invisalign be a little more expensive than traditional braces.